mfkiwl/openCologne-PCIE/README.md

 - [PCIE Utils](https://mj.ucw.cz/sw/pciutils)
 - [Debug PCIE issues using 'lspci' and 'setpci'](https://adaptivesupport.amd.com/s/article/1148199?language=en_US)

 The purpose of our "TestApp" is to put all hardware and software elements together, and to demonstrate how the system works in a typical end-to-end use case.
 The TestApp will enumerate and configure the EndPoint, then perform a series of the PIO write-read-validate transactions over PCIE, perhaps toggling some LEDs.
-It is envisioned as a getting-started example for how to contruct more complex PCIE applications.
+It is envisioned as a "Getting Started" example of how to construct more complex PCIE applications.

+We plan on creating not one, but three such examples, for the three representative compute platforms:
+1) **Hard Embedded / Hosted**: RaspberryPi
+2) **Soft Embedded / BareMetal**: Artix-7 FPGA acting as a RootComplex with soft on-chip RISC-V CPU
+3) **General-purpose desktop/server class**: Linux PC

-For as much as we’d like to make it 100% baremetal, i.e. fully decoupled from an underlying OS, Linux comes with such a rich set of PCIE goodies that it might be hard to write it all from scratch.
-It is therefore still TDB whether we will go _baremetal_, _bare-Linux_ (minimal, specifically built by us to fit project needs), _busybox_, or some other clever way that works around the standard Linux requirement for a hardware MMU.
+The 100% baremetal (option#2) is still under investigation.
+While we hope to be able to write it all from scratch, given that Linux comes with such a rich set of PCIE goodies, we may end-up going with _bare-Linux_ (i.e. minimal, specifically built by us to fit project needs), _busybox_, or some other clever way that works around standard Linux requirement for a hardware MMU, and it does not come with large codespace expenditure.

 For additional detail, please jump to [3.sw/README.md](3.sw/README.md)